borninthedark/exousia/README.md

 To use this project, you can fork the repository and customize the image to your needs.
 I first installed a Fedora Atomic Spin (Sway), and then rebased to a bootc compatible image.
 My system has been managed with bootc & with images built from this pipeline.
 I've tested this with Fedora versions 42 & 43.

+### Issues

+I can only get the ```sudo bootc switch```, & ```sudo bootc upgrade``` commands to fully work with Docker Hub.
+Using the first command with the GHCR gives me a "403 Forbidden | Invalid Username/Password" error, even though skopeo inspect, and podman pull work just fine.

+So, while this pipeline pushes images to both registries, my system pulls from Docker Hub.
+This may change once I figure out the source of the token permissions error.

 ### Customization

 The primary file for customization is the `Containerfile`.
-You can add or remove packages and run commands here to create your desired OS image.
+The 'custom-*' directories have content that can capriciously be modified to create your desired OS image.
+Currently, it's set for an atomic image, but this will be adapted to directly support and produce a working full custom fedora-bootc image.

 ### Required Secrets